lorcalhost/RomanceBreaker/README.md

 ### Most loved features:
   - You can still be lazy
   - You can still wake up late
-  - Relationship improvement (I don't take any responsibility if Romance Breaker doesn't improve relationship status)
+  - Relationship improvement (I don't take any responsibility if Romance Breaker® doesn't improve relationship status)
   - Magic

 ---